-certifiers.
-In other words, an 'eclectic' research methodology is used.
-The research is based on theoretical arguments and ideas coming from all of the above-mentioned jurisdictions without always examining every jurisdiction.
-Depending upon the specific issue that is at stake, I will select the relevant jurisdictions (especially those where that specific issue has already been addressed).
-The analysis of each single jurisdiction is not only time-consuming but also loses importance within a broader conceptual framework dealing with third-party certifiers.118
+the legal context of the different jurisdictions is relied upon to shape this dissertation on certifiers.
+In other words, an eclectic research methodology is used.
+The research is based on theoretical arguments and ideas coming from all the above-mentioned jurisdictions without always examining every jurisdiction.
+The analysis of each single jurisdiction is not only time-consuming but also loses importance within a broader conceptual framework dealing with third-party certifiers.
+118

-118 See for a justification of the number of jurisdictions used in this research: D. KOKKINI-IATRIDOU, Een inleiding tot het rechtsvergelijkende onderzoek, Deventer, Kluwer, 1988, 139 (restricting the research to four jurisdictions for young researchers, which mostly also is the case for a specific issue or topic examined in this dissertation) and K. ZWEIGERT & H. KÖTZ, Einführung in die Rechtsvergleichung auf dem Gebiete des Privatrechts, Tübingen, Mohr, 1996, 40-41 (deciding that the US and England can be used as Anglo-American jurisdictions and France and Germany for European continental countries when doing legal research).
+118 See for a justification of the number of jurisdictions: D. KOKKINI-IATRIDOU, Een inleiding tot het rechtsvergelijkende onderzoek, Deventer, Kluwer, 1988, 139 (restricting the research to four jurisdictions for young researchers) and K. ZWEIGERT & H. KÖTZ, Einführung in die Rechtsvergleichung auf dem Gebiete des Privatrechts, Tübingen, Mohr, 1996, 40-41 (deciding that the US and England can be used as Anglo-American jurisdictions and France and Germany for European continental countries when doing legal research).

-Chapter V - Outline of the Book
+Chapter V - Outline of the Dissertation

-30. This book consists of different parts, each of them necessary to find an answer to the previously mentioned research questions.
-Instead of focussing on (only) one specific issue related to certifiers, a more general and overall approach is taken.
+30. This dissertation consists of different parts, each of them necessary to find an answer to the previously mentioned research questions.
+Instead of focusing on one specific issue related to certifiers, a more general and overall approach is taken.
 This implies that several aspects related to third-party certifiers will be examined.